Fido Dido: Other uses

 Fido Dido appeared in Saturday morning cartoon promos on CBS.
 His bumpers on CBS started in 1990 and lasted until 1993.

 The graphic novel Fido Dido: Life In the Third Lane was published in paperback in 1989.

 A large mural of Fido Dido was painted on the side of a building in the city of Guayaquil, Ecuador, in the early 1990s and was nearly erased by the passing of time.
 After a news article was published by El Universo in March 2019, the mural was repainted to refresh the image.

 In 1992, Fido Dido appeared in his own magazine in the United Kingdom.
 The first edition introduced his family, and was titled "Meet the Fidos".
 It was published by Ravette Publishing.

 In 1993, a video game called Fido Dido was made by Kaneko and Bits Studios for the Super NES and Sega Genesis.
-However, it was never released, because the publisher Kaneko's United States branch shut down in the summer of 1994.
+Despite being completed, it was never officially released, because the publisher Kaneko's United States branch shut down in the summer of 1994.
+By the early 2000s the Genesis version of the game had been made available online unofficially, and could be played using emulators.
 There was a Neopets sponsor game starring Fido Dido.

 In the early 1990s, Fido Dido had a comic strip in the teenage magazine YM.
 Pepper Ann, a spinoff of the Fido Dido strip, would later be adapted into a Disney TV series.

 Fido Dido appears in the 2009 animated short Logorama, as a bystander.